 - Parental Hypocrisy: The parents in "Mom & Dad" think that the "creeps" who were killed in the park by the cops got what they deserved, until they find out their daughter was among them.

 - Parental Obliviousness: "Lonely Little Girl", "Mom & Dad," "Mother People," "Bow Tie Daddy,"...

-- The Parody/Whole Plot Reference: The album spoofs The Beatles Sgt.
+- The Parody/Whole-Plot Reference: The album cover and inner sleeve spoof The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band

 - Properly Paranoid: The entire album has a very paranoid feeling to it complete with many conspiracy theories and tracks frequently interrupted by snippets of mumbling people.

 - Protest Song: Against hippie commercialization, police brutality, corrupt politicians, American womanhoodn and square civilians.